 Violence against women is a major problem in Ghana.
-A recent study found that 72% of Ghanaians reported that violence against women was prevalent in their communities, with 43% of women having experienced violence in the last 12 months.
-In addition, over 38% of girls aged 15-19 years reported having experienced sexual violence.
-This high level of abuse is particularly alarming because women in abusive relationships are 50% more likely to contract HIV than women not involved with violent men.
+A recent study found that over 70% of Ghanaians reported that violence against women was prevalent in their communities, with 24% of women having experienced intimate partner violence at least once in their lifetime.
+In addition, over 19% of women aged 15-49 years reported having experienced physical and/or sexual violence.
+This high level of abuse is particularly alarming because women in abusive relationships are 50% more likely to contract HIV than women not involved with violent men